-- The third year, trim back the remaining older stems to a few inches, and continue heading back new shoots.
+- The third year, trim back the remaining older stems to a few inches (8 cm.), and continue heading back new shoots.

 When to Prune Oleanders

-Generally, the time to prune spring flowering shrubs late summer or autumn during the previous year.
-This gives the plants a chance to develop the new growth on which blossoms will grow.
+Generally, the time to prune most spring flowering shrubs is late summer or autumn, or just after blooming.
+This gives the plants a chance to develop the new growth on which next season’s blossoms will grow.